Sarkany-Adrian/react-cms/README.md

 Note: The port on the server will be `3000`.

-# Setup nginx vhost
-tba
+# General Notes

+### Precommit hooks:
+  - no linter errors are permited (PR's containing disabling of linter checks will be rejected)
+  - a test coverage of 100% is required (PR's with less that 100% coverage will be rejected)

-### Licence
+# Licence

-Copyright © 2017-present Sarkany Adrian.
+Copyright © 2018-present Sarkany Adrian.
 This source code is licensed under the MIT license found in the [LICENSE](./LICENSE.md) file.